GabrielDougherty/bday-anki/README.md

 - Build the latest code
 - Copy the binary to the app bundle
 - Create a DMG installer named `AnkiBirthdays-[VERSION].dmg`

-## Usage

-1. Launch the application
-2. Click "Generate Cards" to create flashcards from your contacts
-3. The app will request permission to access your Contacts if needed
-4. Choose a location to save the output file (optional - defaults to Downloads)
-5. Import the generated TSV file into Anki:
-   - In Anki: File → Import
-   - Select the generated file
-   - Set field separator to "Tab"
-   - Import the cards

 ## Architecture